BBC received 110,000 complaints over too much Prince Philip coverage — the most in its history

 “As someone who is registered severely sight impaired, good colour contrast on a website is incredibly important,” explained Robin Spinks of the Royal National Institute of Blind People.

-Both services issued statements following the backlash, saying the tributes had been “temporary” and that they were listening to customer feedback to improve accessibility so that content is more inclusive.
+Both services issued statements following the backlash, saying the tributes had been “temporary” and they were listening to customer feedback to improve accessibility so that content is more inclusive.

 Read more: